maubanel/GMS2-Space-Rocks/lives/README.md

 ##### `Step 20.`\|`SPCRK`| :large_blue_diamond: :large_blue_diamond:

 Open up **obj_game | Draw** script and add logic for drawing text to the win screen.
-Draw `You Win` in the title font in lime.
+WHen in the `rm_win` screen draw `You Win` in the title font in lime.
 Draw the final score and instructions for how to continue in the regular low res white font.

 ![draw win text](images/winTextDraw.png)